jackhughesweb/docs/Interfaces.md

 }
 ```

 An implementation of the `moveManyTimes()` method would be optional.
-Note that interfaces can implement other interfaces, but are not reuquired to provide their own implementations of functions (that is up to the implementing class).
+Note that interfaces can extend other interfaces, but are not reuquired to provide their own implementations of functions (that is up to the implementing class).